RELIGION

 Open to Grade: 12

-Prerequisite: Because of the nature of this class and what is expected of the students in the class, all interested students are required to fill out a detailed application, obtain two written recommendations, and go through an interview.
+Prerequisite: Because of the nature of this class and what is expected of the students in the class, all interested students are required to complete the Spring application process which includes a written application, teacher recommendations, in person interview and a service check.

 Faculty & Staff